 Farm Household Allowance business income reconciliation

-To ensure we pay you the correct amount of Farm Household Allowance, we compare your estimated business income with your actual business income each financial year.
+To calculate Farm Household Allowance, we compare your estimated and actual business income.
+We reconcile your business income at the end of each financial year.

 Waiver of reconciliation debts for 2014-15

-Despite the waiver, it is still a legal requirement under the Social Security (Administration) Act 1999 that you provide documents to comply with the reconciliation process.
+Despite the waiver, you must still provide documents to follow the reconciliation process.

 The reconciliation process